Research is revealing potential benefits of CBD

 Over the past year I have undertaken a lot of study on this topic and consulted with other experts in the field of cannabis medicine in order to be able to give my patients solid advice on the therapeutic benefits of CBD and which CBD products are of highest quality.
 Groundbreaking research is showing that Whole Plant CBD (as opposed to CBD isolate) has superior therapeutic properties.
 Whole Plant CBD includes CBD, less than 0.3% THC and numerous other phytocannabinoids, terpenes and anti-inflammatories.
 I recommend to my patients that they only purchase CDB products that are high quality and rigorously tested.

 CBD may cause adverse reactions and is known to interact with several medications.
+Specifically, research shows that CBD can increase the level in your blood of the blood thinner coumadin.
 Before you start using CBD, discuss with your doctor to ensure your safety and avoid potentially harmful interactions.

 More about CBD